fossilsim/fossilsim/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Converted the DESCRIPTION title to title case.
+* Removed uncredited code

+There are no references associated with this package.

 ## Test environments
 * local OS X install, R 3.5.1